 Social Media: @stephenhyde

-Stephen Hyde is a two-time U.S. National Cyclocross Champion racing for Cannondale/CyclocrossWorld.
+Stephen Hyde is the three-time U.S. National Cyclocross Champion racing for Cannondale/CyclocrossWorld.
 He graduated from the JAM Fund in 2015 to join the Astellas Pro road team before getting picked up by Cannondale.
 He credits JAM Fund with helping fulfill his dream.

 "JAM wasn't just a cycling development team, they didn't leave it at just that," he said.
 "I was never allowed to be average or just okay with being a good racer.
 JAM pushed me to be a better person every day.
 It was never about winning races, it was about leaving whatever situation we entered better than when we got into it.
 I learned how to trust my team and myself.
 I learned how to be responsible for myself and others, making hard decisions knowing that I had the best possible safety net.
 I learned to accept bad results on the premise that I learned from them and made the necessary changes to leave them in the past.
 I am confident in myself as a professional racer now and it's because JAM made me this way.
 I will forever be grateful for that."